xtaran/unburden-home-dir/README.md

 > UNBURDEN_HOME=yes

+This will also set `$XDG_CACHE_HOME` to a subdirectory of unburden-home-dir's target directory.

 But please be aware that if you do that on a machine with NFS homes, you should do that on all (Unix) machines which have those NFS homes mounted.